koutraki/koutraki.github.io/_teaching/2010-spring-teaching-2.md

 location: "Heraklion, Greece"
 ---

-Teaching assistant for the spring semenster of 2010.
+Teaching assistant for the spring semester of 2010.

 Responsibilities
 =======